 Remember that the recipient is a person with feelings.
 Since they cannot see your non-verbal cues in an e-mail message you should try to be cautious about how your messages are worded.
 When in doubt, ask a co-worker or friend to read it and tell you how they interpret its tone before you send it.
 Be to the point without rudeness or being abrupt.
-It's a good idea to start a message with a "Hello" or "Hi".
+It's a good idea to start a message with a "Good morning" or 'Good afternoon" and title (Ms., Dr. or Professor).